 - Silver and Gold

-Many of the above metals can only be electropolished in large production runs and in controlled environments.
+Listed above are metals that can be electropolished, but only in large production runs and in controlled environments.
 This is due to the sometimes-costly set-up, tooling and special environmental and safety equipment requirements associated with many of these processes.

 Needing electropolishing but don't see the metal listed above?
 We will help you find the perfect metal finishing process for your application.
 Contact Delstar Metal Finishing today for all electropolishing questions and the industry's best metal finishing services including passivation, metal pickling, and electropolishing.